OpenEuphoria/euphoria-mvc/docs/DATABASE.md

 ## Global connection

 You'll notice in the above example that `conn` isn't actually reused by any of the other database routines.
 That's because each call to `db_connect()` will update the *global connection state* for your application and, as long as you only need one connection, you don't need to continue passing `conn` around to other routines.
 You can also use `db_select()` to update the global connection state at any time, or pass `conn` manually as the last parameter of each database routine.

 ## Database protocols

 Each plugin must register a unique "protocol" for use in the `db_connect()` connection URL.
 To remain consistent, this should be the same string as found in the plugin file name, e.g. `db_mysql.e` registers `mysql` as its protocol.

 ## Database libraries

 Include at least one of these libraries to in order to connect to a database.
 Currently only the MySQL is implemented.
 Third-party wrappers are stored in the `db/` directory and shared libraries (.so, .dll) should be placed in the `bin/` directory whenever necessary (usually just on Windows).

 - [ ] `mvc/db_eusql.e`
 - [x] `mvc/db_mysql.e`
 - [ ] `mvc/db_postgres.e`
-- [ ] `mvc/db_sqlite.e`
+- [x] `mvc/db_sqlite3.e`

 ## Database routines